Canada’s Intellectual Property Firm

 On July 17, 2024, the Canadian Intellectual Property Office (CIPO) launched a new electronic system and portal, MyCIPO Patents, as part of its Next Generation Patents initiative.
-The launch has been fraught with difficulties, creating delays, errors and unresponsiveness.
+While the platform will be extremely helpful once fully operational, the launch has been fraught with difficulties, creating delays, errors and unresponsiveness.

 New filings

-CIPO has advised that the current status of processing of all new filings is February 2025.
+CIPO has advised that the current status of processing of new divisional filings is September 2025, of new PCT national phase filings is July 2025, and of new regular applications is September 2025.

 Publication